Home Studio Set Up Overview

 Don’t worry about compression, pre-amps or plug ins or recording multi tracks.
 Most of that intimidating and expensive audio equipment along with most audio recording software is superfluous overkill- designed for making music, not the simple task of delivering a clean non-produced mono track of your voice.
 You don’t need all that.

-Most advice you’d get at a music store is not tailored for a voice actor.
+Most advice you’d get at a music store (or from a musician) is not tailored for a voice actor.

-The hardware recommended by your typical record store dude or dudette will almost certainly be overkill because they sell equipment designed for the complicated multi track production of music, not the simple needs of mono track VO.
+The hardware recommended by your typical record store dude or musician dudette will almost certainly be overkill because they sell/use equipment designed for the complicated multi track production of music, not the simple needs of mono track of VO.

 If you walk in to a music store know going in exactly what you want to buy, otherwise you will be oversold a lot of expensive equipment not designed for VO, sold to you by a musician, not a voice actor.
 They aren’t evil, they just don’t understand a voice actor’s specific needs.

 Your mission is simple.
 Deliver a useable, clean, unmodified mono track of you.
 (If an audition, it’s an mp3.
 If it’s work, it needs to be a 24 bit, 48 kHz .wav file.)